 Unfortunately, it was a mountain I had to climb.
-In multiple clinical medicine courses like Cardiology and Emergency Medicine, the EKG was a major part of the coursework.
+In multiple clinical medicine courses like Cardiology and Emergency Medicine, the ECG was a major part of the coursework.
 And yet the more I worked at it, the more it seemed to elude me.
-This was a problem, because I needed to know the EKG to not only get through PA school, but also do well on my End of Rotation Exams and prepare for the PANCE!
+This was a problem, because I needed to know the ECG to not only get through PA school, but also do well on my End of Rotation Exams and prepare for the PANCE!

 Sound a little (or maybe a lot) like your own struggles?
 Take heart—there was a solution to be found!
-One of my mentors helped me TREMENDOUSLY by teaching me the five steps to reading and interpreting EKGs.
+One of my mentors helped me TREMENDOUSLY by teaching me the five steps to reading and interpreting ECGs.
 And yes, I would be happy to pay the information forward to you as a virtual mentor!

-The ABCs of EKGs
+The ABCs of ECGs

 A bit of a history lesson for you: in 1887, Augustus Waller used a mercury capillary electrometer and observed deflections of the mercury that indicated electrical activity in the heart.
 Using Waller’s discovery, Willem Einthoven built a modified version of the mercury capillary electrometer and recorded the activity of the heart in an improved way.
 He developed a string galvanometer, which can be seen in this article from NCBI.